LazyNeko1/dblfaq/docs/index.rst

  You can easily find it by clicking the [Support Server] button on the bot's top.gg profile.

+(Other questions)

+ "What is a good bot for (x)"

+ "what bot is like (x)"

+ just go to https://top.gg please... for the love of god

 What is "DBL League"?
 -----